SYNchroACK/hpfeedslh/README.md

 ### Approach Explanation

-**Problem:** the lack of events harmonization if an issue for hpfeeds consumers.
+**Problem:** the lack of events harmonization is an issue for hpfeeds consumers.

 **Approach:** in order to solve this problem, hpfeeds should provide to developers a library (this code) to:
 * generate harmonized events, based on the honeypot custom harmonization configuration